jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 - $\boldsymbol{m}$ [*1-Dimensional*] = Growth Offset
 - $\boldsymbol{\delta}$ [*N-Dimensional*] = Growth Rate Changepoints Adjustments

+From $\delta$, we also will define a transformed variabl

 Notice how $\delta$ is an $N$ dimensional variable, where such *integer* value $N$ is **also a hyper-parameter**, though not as important, for tuning, we also need to define one last pair of components for trend, although this will NOT be a prior distribution but rather a **matrix $A$** called the **determining matrix**, and **tensor $\boldsymbol{s}$** as our N changepoints in $\boldsymbol{t}$ given.

 For every given $\boldsymbol{t}$ as the **time vector as integers or floats** (scaled) (we will explain this more in our demonstration below) of $K$ dimensional length